 To understand the devastating impact of ESD, it’s important to hear the stories of those who have lost their lives to this preventable danger.
 Here are a few real-life incidents that highlight the deadly nature of electric shock drowning:

 - Install Ground Fault Circuit Interrupters (GFCIs): GFCIs are life-saving devices that cut off the flow of electricity if they detect a fault, such as a leak into the water.
-Installing GFCIs on all electrical outlets near water can prevent stray current from entering the water.
+Installing GFCIs breakers can prevent stray current from entering the water.

-- Test Water for Electrical Current: Using a WaveLink Secure System can alert via audible, visual and push alerts when a dangerous electrical situation is present.
-The system is working 24 hours a day to make sure the water is constantly being monitored so that potential swimmers can be warned.
+- Test Water for Electrical Current: Using a WaveLink Secure System can alert via audible, visual and push alerts when a change in the electrical situation happens.
+The system works 24 hours a day to make sure the water is constantly monitored so that potential swimmers can be warned.

 - Swim in Designated Areas: Avoid swimming near marinas, boat docks, or any areas where electrical equipment is present, especially in freshwater bodies like lakes or rivers.